roykim2005/roykim2005.github.io/researchinterests.md

 ---

 **Research Interests**
-I'm a mathematical physicist interested in high-energy density physics, especially in laser-plasma interaction.
+I'm a mathematical physicist interested in AMO physics and high-energy density physics, especially in laser-plasma interaction.
 I originally started my research in high-energy theory, studying the AdS/CFT correspondence.
 My current project focuses on a little bit of finite-temperature field theory and a little bit of AdS/CFT, and a whole lot of mathematical physics.

 **Current Research**
 ### Operator-Theoretic Regularization of Divergent Logarithmic Series